What can I do?

 Resources and Activities Hosted by the California Partnership

 - Young Worker Leadership Academy Activities.
 This year, teams of youth from six California communities who attended one of our Young Worker Leadership Academies will be conducting outreach and educational activities during Safe Jobs for Youth Month.
 These will include school and community workshops, surveys of working teens, and development of videos and PSAs.
-For more information, contact Joselyn Delgado or Diane Bush.
+For more information, contact Joselyn Delgado.

 - Resource Kits for Teachers

 The California Partnership for Young Worker Health and Safety has created Resource Kits for community action on young worker health and safety.
 See below for information on how to order.

 The California Partnership for Young Worker Health and Safety holds an annual Teen Poster Contest, with up to 200 entries statewide.
 Check back in September for information about next year’s Teen Poster Contest.

 All of the members of the California Partnership for Young Worker Health and Safety participate by posting information on their websites, and distributing factsheets to teens and employers.

 We will publicize your local event!

 If you are publicizing or holding an event during Safe Jobs for Youth Month in your school or community, contact Joselyn Delgado and we’ll publicize it here!